jdang00/little-resource/content/Personal Guides and Tips/Class Officers.md

 - Is proactive rather than sitting back and letting these come to them
 - Is decisive in moments that don't require a vote
 - Values opinions and consensus
-- Sleeps okay at night with criticism and unkind words at times
+- Sleeps okay at night when dealing with the occasional criticism and unkind word

 The president will be doing a lot of the legwork for the class's quality of life.
 They get a lot of emails and messages!
 Read more about the experiences of Class of 2028's president Cam McClure.